 - General Fund vouchers totaling $730,692.58, ASB Fund vouchers totaling $13,023.97; Capital Projects Fund voucher in the amount of $5,143.30, and Private Purpose Trust Fund vouchers totaling $982.79, and

 - Correspondence from Grays Harbor County regarding the availability of the Juvenile Detention Center in 2020-2021.

 Comments from Board members

 - Director Bill Dyer read a statement on behalf of the Board of Directors regarding the need for budget reductions and a reduction in force due to the inequitable state funding model that has been exacerbated by the COVID-19 pandemic.

 Comments from the Audience

-The board approved the Personnel Report.
+Following an executive session, the board adopted the Personnel Report.